-Your opponent is going to give you much more credit when you continuation bet on an A high board if you have raised UTG rather than raised from the BTN.
+Your opponent is going to give you much more credit when you continuation bet on an A-high board if you have raised UTG rather than from the BTN.
 Why?
-As we show in our Unopened Preflop Raise article, when you are opening only 12% of hands compared to 45% of your hands, the percentage that your hand contains a strong ace is much higher.
+As we show in our article on unopened preflop raises, when you are opening only 12% rather than 45% of your hands, the chance that your hand contains a strong ace is much higher.
 Most opponents understand this.

 Understanding your opponent

-Understanding your hand is just part of the puzzle.
-Understanding your opponent is especially important for determining when a semi-bluff is profitable, and whether or not you can be called by worse hands.
+Understanding your hand is just one part of the puzzle.
+Another part is understanding your opponent.
+This is especially important for determining when a semi-bluff is profitable, and whether or not you can be called by worse hands.

-The most important poker statistic for continuation betting is your opponent's fold to continuation bet statistic.
-Poker Copilot has the statistic “Folded to Continuation Bet” (FCB) which is broken down by the flop, turn, and river, as well as whether your opponent is in position or out of position.
+The most important poker statistic for continuation betting is your opponent's “folded to continuation bet” (FCB) percentage.
+Poker Copilot breaks this down by the flop, turn, and river, as well as showing whether your opponent is in position or out of position.

-Some of your hands will be clear decisions based on the strength of your hand, your showdown value, and your equity.
+Some of your hands will be straightforward decisions based on the strength of your hand, your showdown value, and your equity.

-Other decisions will be more nuanced.
-In this case, the guideline is that the higher the percentage your opponent is folding to continuation bets, the more fold equity you have.
+Other decisions, however, will be more nuanced.
+In this case, the guideline is that the higher the percentage of hands your opponent is folding to continuation bets, the more fold equity you have.
 This means that continuation betting can be done as a bluff more often.
 When your opponent has a low fold to continuation bet, you have less fold equity.
 In this case, you should be continuation betting less as a bluff and more for value.

-Good opponents will usually have a fold to continuation bet somewhere around 42%-57% at the lower stakes of poker.
-If an opponent strays from this range, they can be exploited.
+Good opponents will usually have a fold to continuation bet somewhere around 42%–57% at the lower stakes.
+Opponents who stray from this range can be exploited.

-One common mistake that newer players make is basing their decisions on insufficient data.
-While the fold to flop cbet statistic starts to become useful after a few hundred hands, you need thousands, if not tens of thousands of hands on your opponents before you can completely trust this statistic!
+One common mistake newer players make is basing their decisions on insufficient data.
+While the fold to flop cbet statistic starts to become useful after a few hundred hands, you need thousands, if not tens of thousands, of hands on your opponents before you can completely trust it!

-A word of caution: do not over continuation bet
+A word of caution: do not continuation bet too often

 A backdoor flush draw occurs when you have a hand such as T♥9♥ on a board of 2♦6♥7♠.
-If the turn and river are both hearts, then you will make a ten high flush.
-As well, this hand has what is called a “gutshot straight draw,” meaning that if you hit an 8 you will make a straight.
+If the turn and river are both hearts, then you will make a ten-high flush.
+This hand also has what is called a “gutshot straight draw,” meaning that if you hit an 8 you will make a straight.

 As a last lesson in continuation betting, imagine that you hold T♥9♥ on a board of 2♦6♥7♠.
-Think of which situations you would decide to continuation bet and which you would not, thinking of your position at the table, your opponent's position at the table, the value of your hand, and the frequency your opponent is folding to continuation bets.
+Think of the situations in which you would decide to continuation bet and those in which you would not, bearing in mind your position at the table, your opponent's position at the table, the value of your hand, and the frequency with which your opponent is folding to continuation bets.

 These are just the first steps to understanding when to continuation bet or not.
-Our article on check-raising will give you one more piece of the puzzle.
+Our article on check-raising will give you another piece of the puzzle.